 The schema file for to be loaded can be found in the VM in the directory

-Go ahead and try and load the schema in your VM in a new keyspace.
+Go ahead and try to load the schema in a new keyspace.

 The command is (to be launched from the home directory: just run